About Us

 Wayne is the founding member and leader of The Breed.
 He has played guitar all his life and loves the whole mid 60s pop culture.
 He has an LP collection that would require a semi-trailer to move (almost!).
 His energy on stage, and rhythm-lead playing style, enables him to carry off a full sound.
 As the lead singer, his vocal style is in keeping with the 60s influences, but carries a modern flavour equally as well.

-Here is a promotional video of the Breed performing “Mary Mary” a track from their forthcoming CD release.
+Here is a promotional video of the Breed performing “Mary Mary” a track from their That Life CD release.

 The Breed – Mark 2